NATIONAL INSTITUTE OF METEREOLOGY AND HYDROLOGY - branch PLOVDIV

 Figure3.
 Diagnostic (in blue color) and six consecutive prognostic discharge series [m3/sec] computed by the system for Arda river at Suhovo village (inflow of Kurdzhali reservoir) for the period from 9.11.2007 to 23.11.2007.

-“National Institute of Meteorology and Hydrology – Regional Centre Plovdiv”
+“National Institute of Meteorology and Hydrology – branch Plovdiv”

-Current reference aims at assuring that the specialists of NIMH under the guidance of Dr. Eram Artinian developed as contracted by contract ?
+Current reference aims at assuring that the specialists of NIMH under the guidance of Dr. Eram Artinyan developed as contracted by contract ?
 1067/2006 with NEC Plc. the following:

 - Informational system integrating the hydro-meteorological observations led by NIMH and NEC Plc. in the Arda River basin.
 The system includes: control, harmonization, spatial and temporal interpolations, interface to an end user as well as to forecasting computerized algorithms;